PeptideFox

 Muscle breaks down alongside fat.
 Without adequate protein and resistance training, the body catabolizes muscle for amino acids during a deficit.
 How much depends on the compound — semaglutide's STEP-1 DXA lean fraction was roughly 38-39%, while tirzepatide's SURMOUNT-1 DXA lean fraction was about 25% (see comparison table above).
 The fatigue from muscle loss feels like weakness, not sleepiness: less strength, lower metabolic rate, poor exercise tolerance.

 Nutrient intake and absorption can drop.
-Delayed gastric emptying changes how meals feel, and appetite suppression often makes users skip the foods that carry iron, B12, sodium, potassium, and complete protein.
+Delayed gastric emptying changes how meals feel, and appetite suppression often leads users to skip the foods that carry iron, B12, sodium, potassium, and complete protein.
 Semaglutide's higher gallbladder signal adds another layer because bile problems can mimic or worsen nausea, malabsorption, and fatigue⁶.

 What makes GLP-1 fatigue different from ordinary dieting fatigue: the deficit is drug-enforced, persistent, and often more aggressive than a voluntary diet.
-You can't just "eat a little more" when the drug is suppressing your appetite at a neurological level.
+"Eating a little more" isn't available when the drug suppresses appetite at a neurological level.

 Two distinct CNS effects operate here, and they feel different from the metabolic fatigue above.

-Your drive can flatten.
+Drive can flatten.
 GLP-1 signaling touches reward and motivation circuits.
 Some users do not feel depressed; they just stop feeling the pull to initiate food, workouts, sex, social plans, or projects.
 This is most common in semaglutide-style GLP-1-heavy fatigue.
-If you still enjoy things once you start them, but getting started feels strangely muted, the dose may be pressing too hard on reward signaling.
+When the enjoyment is still there once an activity is underway but getting started feels strangely muted, the dose is pressing hard on reward signaling.

 How to Fix GLP-1 Fatigue

 Most GLP-1 fatigue resolves with the right combination of dose adjustment, adequate protein, and targeted supplementation.
-The specific fix depends on which type of fatigue you're experiencing — motivational flatness, physical exhaustion, GI-driven malnutrition, or metabolic wall — and most people have more than one.
+The specific fix depends on the type of fatigue in play — motivational flatness, physical exhaustion, GI-driven malnutrition, or metabolic wall — and most people present with more than one.

-Cold extremities, brain fog, sluggishnessThyroid/endocrine adaptationCheck Free T3 (not just TSH), discuss with clinician
+• Cold extremities, brain fog: Free T3 (not just TSH), clinician review

 The foundation everyone should start with

 These interventions address the root causes of GLP-1 fatigue regardless of compound.
-Start with the dose you are already on.
-If symptoms are active, hold the dose; do not escalate into fatigue.
+The dose already in use is the starting point.
+Active symptoms are the signal to hold the current step rather than escalate into fatigue.

 Dose hold before dose increase.
-If fatigue, nausea, constipation, reflux, insomnia, chills, appetite collapse, or elevated resting heart rate is still active, hold the current dose for another 2-4 weeks.
-Four weeks is the minimum adaptation window, not a command to escalate.
+Active fatigue, nausea, constipation, reflux, insomnia, chills, appetite collapse, or elevated resting heart rate marks a body that hasn't caught up to the current step; in the trials, four weeks is the minimum adaptation window before the next increase, not a command to escalate.

-Dose frequency can help peak-sensitive users.
+Dose frequency and peak-sensitive users.
 Weekly injections create a peak-and-trough curve.
-If fatigue is worst in the first 1-3 days after injection and improves near the end of the week, splitting the same weekly total can lower peaks and smooth the ride.
-This is a tolerability lever, not permission to raise the weekly total.
-Use the GLP-1 dosing calculator to visualize the curve.
+Fatigue that is worst in the first 1-3 days after injection and eases near the end of the week tracks peak concentration, and splitting the same weekly total lowers peaks and smooths the curve.
+This is a tolerability lever, not a change to the weekly total.
+The GLP-1 dosing calculator visualizes the curve.

 Dose titration: slow and steady.
-Fatigue peaks during dose escalation (weeks 1-16 as you titrate up) and resolves within 4-12 weeks at each stable dose.
+Fatigue peaks during dose escalation (weeks 1-16 across titration) and resolves within 4-12 weeks at each stable dose.
 Less than 1% of participants in STEP trials discontinued due to fatigue alone².
-If you're exhausted, the first question is whether you're still titrating.
-Spend a full 4+ weeks at each dose before increasing — not everyone needs the maximum dose.
+When exhaustion is the complaint, the first question is whether titration is still underway.
+The trial ladders ran a full 4+ weeks at each dose before the next step, and not every cohort reached the maximum dose.

-Protein: at least 1.6 g/kg body weight daily if body composition matters.
-Each meal needs enough complete protein to tell muscle it is still needed.
-For many users, that means 30-50 g protein at 3-4 feedings, plus shakes or essential amino acids on low-appetite days.
+Protein: at least 1.6 g/kg body weight daily where body composition matters.
+Each meal needs enough complete protein to signal that muscle is still needed.
+In practice that runs 30-50 g protein at 3-4 feedings, plus shakes or essential amino acids on low-appetite days.

 Resistance training: 2-4 sessions per week.
 Lean mass loss is a consequence of inadequate protein plus sedentary behavior during a caloric deficit — it is not an inevitable side effect of the drug.
-A 2025 case series documented patients who gained lean mass while on GLP-1 therapy by combining resistance training (≥3x/week) with high protein (1.6-2.3 g/kg/day) — one patient lost only 8.7% of total weight as lean mass, far below the DXA-anchor range most users worry about: ~25% for tirzepatide to ~38-39% for semaglutide.
+A 2025 case series documented patients who gained lean mass while on GLP-1 therapy by combining resistance training (≥3x/week) with high protein (1.6-2.3 g/kg/day) — one patient lost only 8.7% of total weight as lean mass, far below the DXA-anchor range of concern: ~25% for tirzepatide to ~38-39% for semaglutide.
 Resistance training is the strongest stimulus for muscle preservation.
-It also gives a short-term drive signal, which can help when the drug makes starting a workout feel harder.
+It also supplies a short-term drive signal, which counts when the drug makes starting a workout feel harder.

 Hydration: 2-3 liters daily, between meals.
 GLP-1 drugs create four separate dehydration mechanisms: blunted thirst perception (one trial showed a 17% reduction in daily fluid intake — nearly 500 mL less per day — because the drug suppresses the drive to drink), delayed gastric emptying (water sits in the stomach longer), GI fluid losses (nausea, vomiting, diarrhea), and renal natriuresis (the kidneys excrete more sodium, pulling water with it).
 Electrolytes matter more than volume — sodium specifically, because GLP-1-induced natriuresis depletes it independent of intake.